Charles Hamilton Houston: Early life

-Houston was born in Washington, D.C., to a middle-class family who lived in the Strivers' section.
-His father William Le Pré Houston, the son of a former slave, had become an attorney and practiced in the capital for more than four decades.
+Charles Hamilton Houston was born on September 3, 1895, in Washington, D.C., to a middle-class family who lived in the Strivers' section.
+His father, William Le Pré Houston, was the son of a former slave and had become an attorney and practiced in the capital for more than four decades.
 Charles' mother, Mary (born Hamilton) Houston, worked as a seamstress.
 Houston attended segregated local schools, entering M Street High School (now Dunbar) at the age of 12 and graduating at age 15.
 He studied at Amherst College beginning in 1911, was elected to the Phi Beta Kappa honor society, and graduated as valedictorian in 1915 at the age of 20, the only black student in his class.
 He returned to D.C. and taught English at Howard University, a historically black college.